vtx22/AGB-PCB/README.md

 # GameBoy Advance PCB
-PCB and Schematics for the Game Boy Advance AGS-001
+Recreation of the Game Boy Advance AGS-001 PCB

 **Important: The PCB is untested and not an exact trace by trace copy.
 Use at your own risk!
 Please message me if you find any mistakes.**